Criminology and Criminal Justice, B.A.

 314-977-2752

-For program questions contact
+For program questions contact:

-Dyan McGuire, Ph.D., JD
+Dyan McGuire, Ph.D., J.D.

-Criminology and Criminal Justice Program Director
+Director of Criminology and Criminal Justice Programs

 dyan.mcguire@slu.edu